 “He cut my passport into two pieces.
 I was begging him to give back my passport, but he already cut it” explained the respondent.

 In response to being asked if they were beaten, the respondent said “Yes of course.
 In the beginning they take all your clothes and leave you like a newborn and beat you”.
-They were allegedly beaten with batons, particularly when they were ordered to do something, with the officers telling them to “hurry” and they would hit the detainees.
+They were allegedly beaten with batons, particularly when they were ordered to do something, with the men in uniform telling them to “hurry” and they would hit the detainees.
 “They just try to make up any reason just to find a way to beat you”.

 The respondent recalled they were then taken in a big Iveco truck, similar to the one used for transporting cows.
 “They made the box especially for this reason, to put a lot of people inside it” explained the respondent.
 The back of the truck was aluminum and closed from all sides.
 All 250 people were put inside this truck, and beaten as they were forced in.

 The 250 people were driven for an hour and a half.
 They did not know where they were going, as they couldn’t see outside because there were no windows.
 When they arrived at the place of detention they were taken off the truck and transferred into vehicles that resemble Ford Trafic cars.
 About 50 people or so had been put in each truck, and they were transferred into 4-5 of these cars.